lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[I3\] Raanan, H. *et al.* (2020). '[**Small protein folds at the root of an ancient metabolic network**](https://www.pnas.org/doi/10.1073/pnas.1914982117)', *Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.*, 117(13) pp.7193-7199. doi:10.1073/pnas.1914982117.

+>

+\[I4\] Sahakyan, H. *et al.* (2025). '[**In silico evolution of globular protein folds from random sequences**](https://www.pnas.org/doi/10.1073/pnas.2509015122)', Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+122 (27) e2509015122. doi:10.1073/pnas.2509015122.

+>Stable, globular protein folds can evolve from random amino acid sequences with ease, resulting from selection acting on a realistic number of amino acid replacements.
+About half of the *in silico* evolved proteins resemble simple folds found in nature, whereas the rest are unique.